yo-ren/web/content/jobs/zh/engineer-front-end.md

 Date: 2015-09-30 10:20
 Category: 招聘
 Author: Frank
-Slug: frontend-engineer
+Slug: senior-front-end-engineer
 Lang: zh

 ###Job Description
-**Responsibility:**

-Creating wonderful user experience on the font-end side on all platform ( PC, Mobile, Application ) with extensive knowledge of ECMA6 Script, CSS3 and SVG.
-Not only Engineering skills are preferred, also aesthetic appreciation  to a certain level is also preferred.
-People at this position will be able to provide clear feed back to UI/UX designers on usability and awareness.

-**Senior Position:**

-A senior front end engineer will also be able to do independent research and design the main front end structure with different framework / technology.

-**Requirements:**

-- Knowledge of ECMA6Script.
+**Responsibilities**

+A Senior Front-End Engineer will create high-quality UX/UI with for both mobile and desktop platforms and will be expected to engage in independent research with minimal oversight.
+This position will also act as the lead engineer for deploying front-end frameworks and technologies.

+**Requirements**

-- Knowledge of CoffeeScript is a plus.
+- Knowledge of ECMA6Script

-- Extensive knowledge on Backbone.js / Angular.js.
+- Extensive knowledge of Backbone.js and/or Angular.js

-- Knowledge on using Bower / Yeoman / Gulp / etc
+- Able to use tools like Bower / Yeoman / Gulp / etc.

-- Extensive CSS3 Knowledge
+- Extensive CSS3 and SVG knowledge

-- Extensive knowledge on HTML5 Mobile Compatibility.
+- Extensive knowledge on HTML5 and HTML5 for mobile devices

 - Prefers Google as a search engine over Baidu.

-**Preferable Skills:**

-- CoffeeScript

-- Backbone.js

-- Gulp / Grunt

-- Node.js

-- Sass / Less

-- Git

-**Additonal Info:**

-- Good English Reading / Writing Skills is perfered.

-- Good to know using MarkDown to write documents.

-###Contact:
+**Desirable Skills**

+- Knowledge of CoffeeScript, Backbone.js, Node.js, Gulp/Grunt, Sass/Less, Git, Markdown

+- Written and spoken English proficiency

+**Contact**

-Please send your Resume to the address below:
+Please send your current resume to [hr@yo-ren.com](mailto:hr@yo-ren.com)

-**hr@yo-ren.com**